kirbs-btw/b25-model/README.md

 Recall how many of the GT songs are retrived in a certain k

 F1 = 2* (Precission * Recall) / Precission + Recall

+Worked with a threshold of 0.75 and 0.9